ACRoBat: Optimizing Auto-batching of Dynamic Deep Learning at Compile Time

 [0]{Yes} [0]{No} [0]{High} [0]{None} [0]{Mid} [0]{Low} [0]{High} [0]{Low} [0]{Static only} [0]{Dyn. only} [0]{Hybrid}

-In short, this paper makes the following contributions: \begin{enumerate}[topsep=-0.7ex, leftmargin=1.2em, itemsep=-0.5ex] \item We survey and characterize the dynamic control flow found in different DL computations. \item Our design employs novel hybrid static+dynamic optimizations and automated end-to-end kernel code generation to reduce execution overheads and to generate efficient tensor kernels that effectively exploit data reuse opportunities.
+In short, this paper makes the following contributions: \begin{enumerate}[topsep=-0.7ex, leftmargin=1.2em, itemsep=-0.5ex] \item We survey and characterize the dynamic control flow structures found in different DL computations. \item Employing novel hybrid static+dynamic optimizations and automated end-to-end kernel code generation, we design \Sys, an auto-batching framework for dynamic computations.
+This design allows us to reduce execution overheads and to generate efficient tensor kernels that effectively exploit data reuse opportunities.
 In developing these optimizations, we heavily rely on traditional compilation techniques. \item We prototype \Sys, evaluate it against state-of-the-art deep learning frameworks~\cite{cavs, dynet1,pytorch} and report significant performance gains on Nvidia GPUs. \end{enumerate}

 \definecolor{darkgreen}{RGB}{0,160,0} \checkmark{\tikz\fill[scale=0.3,darkgreen](0,.35) -- (.25,0) -- (1,.7) -- (.25,.15) -- cycle;}